Phase Three – 1981-1986: Picking Up the Pieces.

 Jaguar’s new ‘knight-gaffer’ didn’t lose sight of commercial realities however.
 Central to his plans was the ability to invest and play the financial markets.
 It’s worth pointing out that Egan was fortunate in that the turnaround coincided with a global spending spree.
 Luxury car sales boomed on the back of market highs – particularly in the US.
 Had this not occurred, Jaguar’s position would have remained a good deal weaker.

-For Sir William, privatisation was the best possible outcome and those close to him confirmed his delight that the company he founded was free of BL influence.
-However, his health was failing and in February 1985, this enigmatic genius passed away.
-Jaguar lost more than their spiritual leader in Lyons’ passing.
-Something far more intangible was also irrevocably gone.
+Sir William was quite naturally delighted that the company he founded was once more free of BL influence, however his health was failing and in February 1985, this enigmatic industrial genius passed away.
+Jaguar lost more than their spiritual leader in Lyons’ passing – something far more intangible was also irrevocably lost.

 The autumn of 1983 saw Jaguar offer an AJ6-engined car to the public.
 The 3.6 litre XJ-S was launched in the familiar coupé bodyshell with the addition of a drophead two-seater version.
 Both were powered by the new AJ6 unit in 225 bhp 24-valve form.
 Expectations were high, given the peerless refinement of the larger-displacement unit.
 The fact that this engine would become the mainstay power unit for XJ40 only added to its significance.

 UK journal, Motor gave the 3.6 a decidedly lacklustre review which must have caused some alarm at Browns Lane, stating, “the engine is afflicted by an underlying roughness present throughout the rev range, which isn’t only heard but felt through the toe board”.
 While weekly rival, Autocar was less overt in its criticism, both journals noted the installation required further development.